Community Planning and Development Grant Application Phase 1 (Pre-Application)

-CDBG is a federal funding program that was enacted into law in 1974.
-CDBG provides cities, referred to as “entitlement communities,” annual direct grants that are used to revitalize neighborhoods, expand affordable housing and economic opportunities, and improve community facilities and services, principally to benefit low and moderate income persons.
+The Community Development Block Grants (CDBG) program is federally funded and was enacted into law in 1974.
+CDBG provides cities, referred to as “entitlement communities,” annual direct grants that are used to revitalize neighborhoods, expand affordable housing and economic opportunities, and improve community facilities and services, principally to benefit low and moderate-income persons.

 Any activity funded through the CDBG program must meet one of these national objectives: